Groovy

 Example

-Instead of "executeAndGetScalarValue", we recommend that you use the typed methods (e.g. executeAndGetScalarValueIntValue, executeAndGetScalarStringValue).
+Instead of "executeAndGetScalarValue", the use of the typed methods (e.g. executeAndGetScalarValueIntValue, executeAndGetScalarStringValue) is recommended.

 Snippet